Here’s a look at the first moon landing on July 20, 1969. The moon landing was watched by an estimated 600 million people around the world.

-- 4:18 pm EDT - “Houston, Tranquility Base here.
-The Eagle has landed,” Armstrong reports as the lunar module lands on the moon’s surface at the Sea of Tranquility.
-The module has only enough fuel to run for 40 more seconds.
+- 4:18 p.m.
+EDT - “Houston, Tranquility Base here.
+The Eagle has landed,” Armstrong reports.
+When the lunar module lands on the moon’s surface at the Sea of Tranquility, it has less than 40 seconds of fuel left.

 - Armstrong and Aldrin spend over two hours collecting moon rock samples and data, and spend the night on board the Eagle.

 July 21, 1969 - At 1:54 p.m.
 EDT - The Eagle departs from the moon to rendezvous with Columbia.